My path to this work

 Teachers and influences

-I’m naming a few here that I have studied extensively with:
+Over the years, my work has been shaped by many mentors and guides from a variety of modalities.
+I’m naming a few here that I have studied most extensively with:

 Want to work together?